Last updated on

 AT ROOM TEMPERATURE: Place leftover rolls in a plastic storage bag or wrap them in foil and store them at room temperature for up to 4 days.

-IN THE FREEZER: Bake your rolls as directed and allow them to cool completely before placing them in an airtight container.
-To eat, thaw rolls in the refrigerator or at room temperature, then reheat in the oven or microwave.
+IN THE FREEZER: Bake your rolls as directed and allow them to cool completely.
+Then, place them in an airtight container.
+Thaw rolls in the refrigerator or at room temperature, then reheat in the oven or microwave for a few minutes to refresh.

 Dinner Rolls